 “Taking the time to research and craft great evergreen content can make a huge difference to your SEO performance.
 Answering questions well, providing key insights and targeting niche areas with your content will ensure it’s valuable to readers, which sends the right signals to search engines.

-However, you can’t make the mistake of simply writing your content and leaving it to do its thing, as this won’t keep you at the top of SERPs.
+However, you can’t make the mistake of simply ticking off evergreen guides off your content calendar and leaving them to do their thing, as this won’t keep you at the top of SERPs.
 Great evergreen content is revisited and updated regularly – whether this means adding more recent statistics or new examples.
 This keeps it relevant for as long as possible, attracting more traffic, encouraging more backlinks and adding page authority.”

 Now that you know what evergreen content is and isn’t, let’s look at the different types.